Book a Call

 Listening to that small, still voice inside, your inner wisdom.

 I need to hear from God (you might prefer to say, Source, Creator, The Light, etc).
 Hearing from God keeps me grounded, reminds me of who I am, and gives me insights and clarity.
-I started journaling with God when I first read I was Busy, Now I’m Not by Joseph Peck, MD, the Time Doctor, and it has been a powerful practice.
+I started journaling with God when I first read I Was Busy, Now I’m Not by Joseph Peck, MD, the Time Doctor, and it has been a powerful practice.
 He has a lot to say in the book because he is a business coach; however, in a nutshell, the more time you slow down and meditate, reflect, and listen to God, and in this case, journal about what you hear, the more fruitful your work will be.
 You will achieve more by being focused and purposeful.
 When journaling with God, I start by writing down all I am grateful for, which puts me in a heart space, then ask questions and have a back-and-forth conversation through journaling.
 I’m often surprised by the insights I receive.
 I gain confidence knowing I am loved, connected, and encouraged.
 My Journaling for Healing and writing with prompts frequently leads to Journaling with God, as I want to gain more insight from this higher perspective.
 They sometimes flow together.

 Love from,